eaverdeja/exercism-rust/README.md

 Here's a brief analysis of each solution.
 This can be used to search for common language features.
 Solutions are ordered alphabetically.

+> #### Disclaimer:
+> We inherently imitate to learn.
+None of these solutions are my own - some were
+> inspired by community solutions from Exercism, others were ideas proposed by AI.
+> There are even a few that were of my own devise, but even then I probably
+> tapped into the collective unconscious to come up with them.

 ## [Acronym](https://github.com/eaverdeja/exercism-rust/tree/main/acronym)

 - Method chaining with `split`, `filter`, `map`, `collect`